Sandvich/StrawberryJam3/README.md

 ## Known Issues
 The aim is for all of these to be fixed before the end of the jam, but that might not happen.
-* Currently all timing is done in seconds, not beats.
+* Many devices will detect as XBox controllers, despite not being them.
+This is unlikely to be fixable, as it is caused by limitations in XInput.
+* Rotation prompts are not yet implemented

 ## Attributions
 All code is written by [TTIO](https://ttio.itch.io/)